pynickle/the-art-of-python/README.md

 ```
 That is really human-readable.Python has improved much during these years.

+## Python algorithms

+Algorithms implemented in python can be comprehensible.
+For python is a language has a simple appearance, we
+can focus on the implementation of the algorithm instead of other unnecessary things.

+The python project “Python” gives us a huge collection of python algorithms.
+It is not easy to study all of them.
+Here is the href: [Python](https://github.com/TheAlgorithms/Python)

+## Huge project

+Some people may say:” Python is not a suitable programming language for huge project.”

+But it something like django has proved that the saying is actually False!
+[Django](https://www.djangoproject.com/start/overview), as a big web framework.
+Its website has a list for websites using Django.
+Here is some of them:

+- Instagram
+- Mozilla
+- Open Stack

+Amazing!
+Who said that python can’t managed big project!

 ## Use Python

 Python, with its various third party libraries on pypi.
 It can help us do many things.